rseah145/smw-term2/lesson_4_part_2/Practical.md

 ## Hands-on with GPO Scope and WMI Filter

 Creation of a WMI Filter on the DC GPMC for Windows 10 systems
+(Note: 10.%  matches with Windows 11, Windows 10 and Windows Server 2016.)